Lucy Letby: 2023 trial

-On 3 July 2018, police arrested Letby on suspicion of eight counts of murder and six counts of attempted murder.
-After Letby's arrest, police began investigating her entire career, including her time at Liverpool Women's Hospital.
-Letby was bailed on 6 July 2018, rearrested on 10 June 2019, and bailed again on 13 June.
-On 10 November 2020, she was arrested once again and denied bail.
-Letby denied all charges against her, and pointed to issues of hospital hygiene and staffing levels.
+Police arrested Letby on 3 July 2018 on suspicion of eight counts of murder and six counts of attempted murder, and searched her home.
+Officers were also seen at her parents' property the same day.
+Following her arrest, detectives began reviewing her entire nursing career, including her time at Liverpool Women's Hospital.
+She was bailed on 6 July, rearrested in June 2019, and bailed again shortly afterwards.
+Letby was arrested for a third time in November 2020 and was remanded in custody.
+She denied all allegations, attributing the collapses to issues such as staffing levels and hygiene.

-Letby's trial began at Manchester Crown Court on 10 October 2022 before Mr Justice Goss.
+Letby's trial opened at Manchester Crown Court on 4 October 2022 before Mr Justice Goss.
 She pleaded not guilty to seven counts of murder and 15 counts of attempted murder.
-Letby's parents and the families of the victims attended the trial.